Liopleurodon

 Liopleurodon (/ˌlaɪoʊ-ˈplʊərədɒn/; meaning 'smooth-sided teeth') is an extinct genus of carnivorous pliosaurid plesiosaurs that lived from the Callovian stage of the Middle Jurassic to the Kimmeridgian stage of the Late Jurassic period (approximately 166 to 155 million years ago).
 The type species is L. ferox, which is probably the only valid species.
-Some studies also include the second species L. pachydeirus, but this latter is considered as a probable junior synonym of L. ferox due to its lack of viable diagnosis.
+Although some studies still recognize L. pachydeirus, it is generally considered as a junior synonym of the type species due to the lack of a clear diagnosis.
 Fossils attributed to Liopleurodon, including some skeletons, are mainly known from Europe, with one occurrence reported in Mexico.
-As the holotype specimen of L. ferox consists of a single tooth preserving questionable distinctive features, recent studies therefore recommend the necessary identification of a neotype in order to preserve its validity.
-Other additional species were even proposed, but these are currently seen as coming from other pliosaurid genera.
+As the holotype specimen of L. ferox consists of a single tooth with questionable distinguishing features, several recent studies recommend the designation a more complete neotype to preserve its validity.
+Additional species were proposed, but these are currently viewed as belonging to other pliosaurid genera.

 Like other plesiosaurs, Liopleurodon has four flippers, a short tail, and, like most pliosaurids, a long head and a short neck.
 In 1999, its size was greatly exaggerated in the BBC documentary series Walking with Dinosaurs, where it was depicted as reaching 25 m in length.
-However, the different attributed specimens show that the animal could reach a size ranging from 4 to 8 m long, with some researchers estimating a maximum length of approximately 10 m.
+However, the different attributed specimens show that the animal could reach a size ranging from 2.46 to 8.09 m long.
 Various studies show that Liopleurodon would have been an ambush predator, feeding on fish, cephalopods and other marine reptiles.